vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing.md

 application.
 These rules for evaluation may include conditions such as the value of the `Host` header in the HTTP request, as well as the specific paths that are being requested.
-Once a rule has evaluated to a known upstream, the traffic may be passed as-is or forwarded on with specified modifications (ie. header changes, path rewrites, etc).
+Once a rule has evaluated to a known upstream, the traffic may be passed as-is or forwarded on with specified modifications (i.e. header changes, path rewrites, etc).

 Kubernetes provides a mechanism for easy configuration of an in-cluster reverse